91ÉçÇø

 Positive placement includes graduation from the program one (1) year ago, admittance to a higher-level degree program, employment in a related field or military service.

-For more information on the Exercise Science program click here: /science/kinesiology-and-sport
+For more information on the Exercise Science program click below:

 Sport Management Undergraduate Program